qp5/kaleidoscope/README.md

 ## Note to Investors<br>
-While this is an open-source project, there is significant potential for monetization through premium features, addons, and community growth.
+While this is an open-source project, there is potential for monetization through premium features, addons, and community growth.
 If you’re interested in investing in a scalable and AI-powered platform with a growing user base, we’d love to hear from you.
-We aim to make this project a cornerstone for self-insight.
 <br><br>
 <br>